vagkaratzas/proteinfamilies/docs/output.md

 - [MMseqs2](#mmseqs2-for-redundancy-removal) to strictly cluster the sequences within each of the remaining families, in order to still capture the evolutionary diversity within a family, but without keeping all the almost identical sequences
 - [FAMSA](#famsa-for-redundancy-removal) aligner option.
 Re-align full MSA with final set of sequences
 - [mafft](#mafft-for-redundancy-removal) aligner option.
 Re-align full MSA with final set of sequences
+- [HH-suite3](#hh-suite3) to reformat raw full `.sto` MSAs to `.fas`, in case the user did not select to remove in-family sequence redundancy, that automatically re-aligns sequences with either FAMSA or mafft

 Updating families: